rawbertp/docker-pgmodeler-build/README.md

-# docker-pgmodeler
+# docker-pgmodeler-build

-pgmodeler in a container
+## Build pgmodeler in a container

 Modified https://github.com/ksylvan/docker-pgmodeler for building the Linux binaries only.